 2. Teaching Practice

-Trainees do 6 hours (about 9 or 10 lessons) of assessed teaching practice over the four weeks.
+Trainees do 6 hours (8 lessons) of assessed teaching practice over the four weeks.
 This is a key part of the course.
 The trainees split into smaller groups and teach foreign volunteer students, who often have refugee status.
 Trainees receive guidance from the tutors in planning their lessons, and after the lessons there is a group feedback session, with oral feedback from other trainees and the tutor.
 The tutor also gives detailed written feedback on the lesson.